arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 You can access the complete example project [here](assets/ModbusRTU_PMC_Example.zip).
 You can download the compressed file, extract it, and use the pre-configured example project for your Portenta Machine Control devices.

-Set both Portenta Machine Control devices running with the corresponding main PLC code with the hardware setup explained in [this section](#hardware-setup).
+Set both Portenta Machine Control devices to run with the corresponding main PLC code, with the hardware setup explained in [this section](#hardware-setup).

 The following short clip briefly shows the expected behavior of the example project.